User Management

 After transition:

-- Remove outgoing officers (or change to Viewer)
+- Remove outgoing officers (or re-invite them as a Viewer)

 - Verify Admin access for new leadership